mostafa-tatrek/breast_cancer_detection_Graduation-project/README.md

 * Converting the h5 model to tflite format
 * Deploy the two models to Firebase in order to work with the mobile app
 * Connecting the two models to the mobile app for model inference
-* The mobile app is in the following link: https://github.com/salahalshafey/breast_cancer_awareness.git